nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/Snakemake/snakemake_2.md

 snakemake -p map_reads
 ```

-The `-p` means 'show the command that you're running'.
+The `-p` means show the command that you're running.

 !!! tip